oauth2-proxy/oauth2-proxy/docs/configuration/configuration.md

   contains(groups, 'viewers')
   ```

-* Any arbitrary claim can be used, as long as it's part of the ID token:
+* Any arbitrary claim can be used, as long as the provider sends it during authentication:
   ```
   shirt == 'red'
   ```